FINAL-PROJECT-TEAM-10/Job-Match/README.md

 Within the guide, it is explained [how to create a Mailjet account](https://app.mailjet.com/signup), then how to retrieve [both your API and Secret keys](https://app.mailjet.com/account/api_keys).

-For the mailing functionality of Skill-Sync to function, you need to include four things in _job-match-app/private_details.py_: the public API, the Secret key, and the sender's email (the registration email).
-The fourth is the address of Skill-Sync.
+For the mailing functionality of Skill Sync to function, you need to include four things in _job-match-app/private_details.py_: the public API, the Secret key, and the sender's email (the registration email).
+The fourth is the address of Skill Sync.

 ```
 mailjet_public_api_key = 'XXXXXXXXXXXXXXXXXXXXXXXXXXX'